-MAHALO ‘ĀINA is not simply a tree planting program, in addition to planting trees, it is helping to support total ecosystem management and providing forest stewardship opportunities and educational programs at project sites throughout the state.
-MAHALO ‘ĀINA will initially benefit the following projects:
+MAHALO ‘ĀINA is not just a tree planting program, in addition to planting trees, it is helping to support total ecosystem management and providing forest stewardship opportunities and educational programs at project sites throughout the state.
+MAHALO ‘ĀINA is supporting the following projects:

 - Ka‘ūpūlehu Dryland Forest, Hawai‘i Island